GMOD/Apollo/docs/Configure.md

     'key' : 'Official Gene Set v3.2 Canvas', 'storeClass' : 'JBrowse/Store/SeqFeature/NCList',
      'urlTemplate' : 'tracks/Official Gene Set v3.2/{refseq}/trackData.json',
-      default_biotype':'ncRNA'
+     'default_biotype':'ncRNA'
 }
 ```

 If you specify `auto` instead then it will automatically try to infer by the given type.
+Other non-transcript types `repeat_region` and `transposable_element`.

 ### Apache / Nginx configuration